pechla/Five-stylized-facts-on-ownership-specialization-and-investment-in-global-power-assets/README.md

 This repository contains the replication code for:

 **Pichler, A. (2026).
-"Asset ownership, technological specialization and firm-level transition dynamics: Five empirical facts."**
+"Five stylized facts on ownership, specialization, and investment in global power assets".
+Energy Economics. https://doi.org/10.1016/j.eneco.2026.109193**

 The paper establishes five empirical facts about corporate ownership, technological specialization, and investment behavior in the global power sector using data on more than 150,000 generation assets owned by approximately 24,000 firms worldwide (2001–2024).